 Reference sites

-On this page I propose you some reference sites (not exhaustive) about conservation-restoration.
-Professional trainings and publications are available.
-They cover all the specialities according to the supports of creation.
-In addition to the scientific aspect, they also propose an anthropological and sociological approach to works of art and question our relationship to them.
+On this page, I suggest some reference sites (non-exhaustive) about conservation-restoration.
+Professional training courses and publications are accessible.
+They cover all specialities according to the creation media.
+In addition to the scientific aspect, they also offer an anthropological and sociological approach to the works and question our relationship to them.

 It is essential to continue training and to monitor techniques.
-Indeed, they are improving and questioning our practices and the products used.
-In addition, the feedback from other conservators-restorers during conferences allows us to share information.
-Meetings, training and publications are an indispensable source for the evolution of our practices.
+Indeed, they are constantly improving and challenging our practices and the products used.
+In addition, feedback from other conservators-restorers at conferences allows for the sharing of information.
+Meetings, training courses and publications are an indispensable source for the evolution of our practices.
 Here are some reference sites:

-The Research and Restoration Center of the Museums of France:
+The Center for Research and Restoration of Museums of France:

 INP, National Heritage Institute: https://www.inp.fr/